ethanniser/effect-workshop/slides/slides.md

 <!--

+maybe ask about general skill level / familiarity with effect

 I want to stress that even though this is the schedule on paper, I want to emphasize that there is a lot of room for elasticity in this workshop.
 I likely brought a lot of material, so if we are understanding stuff quickly theres lots to get through,

 but, and this is the much more likely path, if we are moving at a slower pace than whats up here, that is 100% ok.
 We'll definitely end with the 'peek into advanced effect' material, but if we don't make it fully through the second app that is totally fine.
 I promise even so you will learn a lot about effect today.
 And of course all of these materials are available to you after the workshop as well.